-1. Original and/or quent record used to evaluate the corner position
+Original and/o equent record used to evaluate the corner position.

-2. Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated
+2. Description of e ence found, note discrepancies in the record, state method of

-- Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated corners.
 Description of monument and accessories set to perpetuate the corner position.

-Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. - Certification must be signed and sealed by Registered Land Surveyor in State of Montana.
-Fill in Cross Index & Section Diagram at bottom of sheet.
+Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc.

+Certification must be signed and sealed by Registered Land Surveyor in State of Montana.

+6. Fill in Cross Index & Seciton Diagram at bottom of sheet.